AdamJ/AdamJ/README.md

 ## Hi there 👋!

 I create websites, designs, and prototypes for the enterprise world.
-I primarily use **Sketch/Photoshop** for designing and **HTML/CSS** for my prototyping.
+I primarily use **Figma** for designing, **Procreate** for sketching, and various libraries for prototyping.
 When possible, I share my work with the open source community in order to help others, just as it has helped me.

-If you would like to see the varieties of my work, you can visit [adamjolicoeur.com](https://www.adamjolicoeur.com) or browse my GitHub world, [@AdamJ](https://github.com/AdamJ).
+If you would like to see my work not available on GitHub, you can visit [adamjolicoeur.com](https://www.adamjolicoeur.com) or browse my GitHub world, [@AdamJ](https://github.com/AdamJ).

-If you have found something useful, don't forget to like/watch the project or send me a note: [adam@adamjolicoeur.com](mailto:adam@adamjolicoeur.com)!.

 ## Stats <img src="https://visitor-badge.laobi.icu/badge?page_id=page.id" aria-hidden="true">